KevinVuongly/programmeerproject/README.md

 ## Solution

 ##### Summary
-The main visualization is the world map based on the PISA accumulated score for it's legend, views linked to this visualization get updated by clicking on a country.
+The main visualization is the world map based on the PISA scores for it's legend, radar chart linked to this visualization get updated by clicking on a country.
+The scatterplot is used to view for positive correlations.

 ##### Sketch
 ![](doc/sketch.png)

 ##### Main features
 - Different event listeners like onclick and hover (MVP)
+- Dropdown to pick values to change the visualizations for
-- Dropdown to pick which year you want to look for
+- Slider to change for which year you want to see

 ## Prerequisites